lfmunoz/documents/articles/SoftwareEngineering.md

 **re-use:** when a problem is solved correctly once, it is solved for all time; the solution can be re-used in the creation of new solutions.
 Techniques such as making a library of utility functions, or making functionality in a base class that can be extended by a derived class, or architectures that encourage composition, are all techniques for code re-use.
 Again, the point is to lower costs.

 **automatic detection of errors:** a team working on a large program is wise to build a device which determines early when a programming error has been made and tells you about it so that it can be fixed quickly, before the error is compounded with more errors.
 Techniques such as writing a test suite, or running a static analyzer fall into this category.

+Complexity has essential and accidental properties:

+Essential properties The properties a thing has by virtue of being that thing.

+Accidental properties The properties a thing happens to have.